 What do you do at Hill End?

 I am the Site and Operations Manager responsible for all buildings, land, volunteers, recruitment and care.
 Due to the nature of our site and wide-ranging activities every day is different and interesting.
-Using our Hill End Train (a specially customised 2CV) I could be transporting bags for a school group up to High Barn, taking meter readings or counting newts in all ponds on-site.
+Using our Hill End Train (a specially customised 2CV) I could be transporting bags for a school group up to High Dorm, taking meter readings or counting newts in our ponds on-site.

 How long have you been at Hill End?

 26 years.
 I started as an Estate Worker, moving onto the Land Technician, Land Manager and to my current role today.
-In my 26 years the site has diversified hugely and I worked on many of the gardens and features here today including the willow maze, sound garden and mushroom seating.
+In my 26 years the site has diversified hugely and I worked on many of the gardens and features here today including the willow maze and mushroom seating.